eMC - trusted, up to date and comprehensive information about medicines

 When growth hormone deficiency is treated a normalisation of body composition takes place resulting in an increase in lean body mass and a decrease in fat mass.

-Somatropin exerts most of its actions through insulin-like growth factor I (IGF-I), which are produced in tissues throughout the body, but predominantly by the liver.
+Somatropin exerts most of its actions through insulin-like growth factor 1 (IGF-1), which is produced in tissues throughout the body but predominantly by the liver.

-More than 90% of IGF-I is bound to binding proteins (IGFBP's) of which IGFBP-3 is the most important.
+More than 90% of IGF-1 is bound to binding proteins (IGFBPs) of which IGFBP-3 is the most important.

 A lipolytic and protein sparing effect of the hormone becomes of particular importance during stress.